Monday – Saturday: 10 a.m. – 6 p.m.

 Located in the Buckeye-Larchmere neighborhood near Shaker Square, Rice Branch is surrounded by an active arts community.
 Rice offers free wifi and public computers with Internet access.
 Printing, copying, scanning, and faxing services are available for a fee.
-The library’s meeting room is often used for art displays and musical performances.
+The library’s meeting rooms are often used for art displays and musical performances.
 Parking is free.

 History & Architecture